-"This was a stock that was 150 pence before recent events -the current proposal, if the Bakries have the money to gothrough with it, would lead to potential return of just under 5pounds a share according to our calculations," he said.
-"Fromout point of view, that is a disappointing outcome, but it isnot as catastrophic as it was."
+"This was a stock that was 150 pence before recent events -the current proposal, if the Bakries have the money to gothrough with it, would lead to potential return of just under 5pounds a share, according to our calculations," he said.
+"Fromour point of view, that is a disappointing outcome, but it isnot as catastrophic as it was."

-Bumi Plc's volatile shares were up 41 at 262 pence inafternoon trade after the proposal, still far from peaks of over12 pounds hit in June last year.
-Jakarta-listed shares in PTBumi Resources ended up almost 6 percent.
+Bumi Plc shares closed at 259 pence after the proposal, upalmost 40 percent but still far from peaks of over 12 pounds hitin June last year.
+Jakarta-listed shares in PT Bumi Resourcesended up almost 6 percent.

 London brokerage Numis said it might be time for theshareholders to cut their losses.

-People close to the deal said the Bakries were preparing toborrow up to half the amount required for the deal, possiblythrough financing arranged by Credit Suisse.
+People close to the deal said the Bakries were preparing toborrow up to half the amount required for the deal, possiblythrough financing arranged by long-time bankers Credit Suisse.